tokengamedev/godot-android-plugin-template/template/README.md

 - Install build templates for android if it is not installed already `> Project > Install Android Build Template..`

+> [!NOTE]
->⚓Note: if you do not have the android built template for the current version of godot, you may have to download first.
+> if you do not have the android built template for the current version of godot, you may have to download first.

 - Add an android export preset if it is not there
   `> Project > Export..` then `Add`